subgression/cream/README.md

 - Added config.json, where the user can config paths to image folders
 - Created Video Gallery Section
 - Added an Image Upload Section
+## V0.2.4
+- Added a new image selector
+- Extended Cream API